KevinVan720/fluxon/example/README.md

-# Flux Image Studio — Fluxon Framework Demo
+# Fluxon Image Studio — Fluxon Framework Demo

 An interactive Flutter app demonstrating Fluxon’s cross‑isolate services and event system with computation‑heavy image filters.
 The UI remains responsive while a remote worker processes filters; changing any control cancels the in‑flight job and starts the latest one.